Towards Functional Correctness of Large Code Models with Selective Generation: Method: Selective Code Generation

 \subsection{Code Entailment}

 Measuring the functional correctness of a generated code snippet is a challenging task.
 In particular, the functionality of generated code is evaluated using only a limited set of manually chosen unit tests \citep{chen2021codex}.
-We re-define the concept of \emph{code entailment} that leverages dynamic code analysis tools to define the functional correctness.
-To compensate for the lack of unit tests in determining \emph{code entailment}, unit tests and expected outputs are extracted from a dynamic code analysis tool.
+We re-define the concept of \emph{code entailment} that leverages automated unit test generators (\eg LLMs or dynamic code analysis tools) along with manual unit tests to define the functional correctness with larger unit tests.